zulip/zulip/docs/translating/polish.md

 > Możesz przypiąć wybrane kanały w menu kontekstowym po lewej.

-**private message**: prywatna wiadomość
+**direct message**: prywatna wiadomość

 example:

-You can send a private message to other users in your organization.
+You can send a direct message to other users in your organization.

 > Możesz wysłać prywatną wiadomość do innych użytkowników w Twojej organizacji.